beezwax/WP-Publish-to-Apple-News/doc/README.md

 News*.

-By default, this option is set to **Yes**, so that whenever you publish or update an article to your own WordPress site, the article will also be automatically pushed to your Apple News channel, without any additional action or customization on your part.
+By default, this option is set to **Yes**, so that whenever you publish or update an article on your own WordPress site, the article will also be automatically pushed to your Apple News channel, without any additional action or customization on your part.
 In most cases, this setting is recommended.

-If you would instead prefer more granular control of which content is posted to your Apple News channel, set “Automatically Publish…” to **No**.
+If you would instead prefer more granular control over which content is posted to your Apple News channel, set “Automatically Publish…” to **No**.
 With this setting, new content posted to your site will *not* be automatically pushed to your Apple News channel.
 In this case, you will need to manually push any posts you create, or later modify, to Apple News (this process is described in “Per-Post Settings” below).

-####Setting Default Post Formatting
+####Set Default Formatting

 The “Formatting” subsection of *Settings > Apple News* provides options that determine the general appearance for how posts in Apple News should appear.